What’s Going On?

 These efforts directly benefit some of California’s most at-risk aquatic species, including:

-Chinook salmon (California Coastal) – Threatened; and
+Chinook salmon (CA Coastal)

-Steelhead (Northern California Winter & Summer runs) – Threatened.
+Steelhead (Northern CA Winter & Summer runs)

 Project Overview